EntropiaFox/DiceNotation/README.md

 | `4d6k3`    | Roll four six-sided dice, keep the three highest           |
 | `2*2d8`    | Roll two eight-sided dice and multiply the result by two   |
 | `5+d2`     | Roll a two-sided die (flip a coin) and add 5 to the result |

+# Future Work #
+- Results of dice rolls could be used as parameters to dice rolls (scalar, multiplicity, or choose).
+- The distributive property (`3 * (2 + d6)`) could be supported.
+- Better error handling on malformed expressions.
+- Function parity with [Roll20](https://roll20.net/)'s [dice parser](https://roll20.zendesk.com/hc/en-us/articles/360037773133-Dice-Reference)